-We usually start our day off between 9 and 10am.
+We try to start our day around 9:30.
 I know this may sound late for some, but it is what works for us.
 I am not a coffee person, but I need some time to wake up in the morning before jumping into my day.
-We begin our day with Bible and Character Education.
+We begin our day with 20 mins. of read a-loud time.
+(During this time my kids will work on their daily handwriting practice.)
+This is usually a book that ties into one of our other subjects.
+Then we work on Bible and Character Education together.
+Next my daughter will read the Beginner’s Bible to me, while my son works on his daily devotional.
 Then we move on to meditation.
 After we finish up 15 mins or so of meditation we jump into math.
-Math usually takes us around an hour or so each day.
-I work with one child while the other is working on problems they can do on their own and then I switch them.
-I intend to conclude our mornings with 20 mins. of PE and then art, music, life skills or computer time depending on the day.
-My New Year’s goal is to actually get this in consistently.
+I will work with my youngest daughter on her Math lesson, while my son does his on the computer.

-After morning lessons we take a 2 hour break for Recess and Lunch.
-Then we pick up afternoon lessons around 2pm.
+After morning lessons we take a 2 hour break for Recess (PE) and Lunch.
+Then we pick up afternoon lessons around 1:30pm.